magento/merchdocs/src/stores/store-urls-custom-admin.md

    - Enter the **Custom Admin URL**: `http://yourdomain.com/magento/`

         {:.bs-callout-info}
-        The Admin URL must be in the same Magento installation, and have the same document root as the storefront.
+        The Admin URL must be in the same Adobe Commerce installation, and have the same document root as the storefront.

    - Set **Custom Admin Path** to `Yes`.